Raj72620/Raj72620/README.md

 ## 👨‍💻 About Me

-🎓 Final Year CSE Student at SVCET, Chittoor
+🎓 Final Year IT Student at SVCET, Chittoor
 💡 Passionate about problem-solving and full-stack development
 🏆 Actively participates in hackathons and tech events
 📚 Continuous learner exploring new technologies